-Adaptive Multi-Factor Authentication adjusts to your risk levels, enforcing the right amount of authentication for the given level of user risk, regardless of how you established them.
+Adaptive Authentication also known as Risk-Based Authentication adjusts to your risk levels, enforcing the right amount of MFA for the given level of user risk, regardless of how you established them.

-Appropriate Multi-Factor Authentication (MFA) challenges are presented based on the decision result which forces the user to authenticate using the configured MFA method with improved security.
+Appropriate Adaptive Authentication challenges are presented based on the user’s risk profile which forces the them to authenticate using the configured MFA method with improved security.

-Adaptive MFA Engine works in any device supporting a Web Browser.
-Additionally, we also provide the same functionality using API's.
+Adaptive Authentication Engine works on any device supporting a Web Browser.
+Additionally, we also provide the same functionality using APIs.

-Adaptive Multi-factor authentication (MFA) restricts user access based on attributes such as IP Address, Device ID, Geo-Location & Time of Access.
+Adaptive Authentication restricts user access based on attributes (user’s risk profile) such as IP Address, Device ID, Geo-Location & Time of Access.

 Eliminates the need for a fixed approach that forces frequent user authentication.
-User session attributes are fetched at runtime to calculate the risk and decision result.
+User session attributes (risk profile) are fetched at runtime to calculate the risk and decision result.

-Adaptive Authentication collects the user session attributes at runtime and calculates the precise decision result on the go with the required MFA prompt.
+Adaptive Authentication collects the user session attributes as risk profile at runtime and calculates the precise decision result on the go with the required MFA prompt.